-Election 2020 Prefu: National say Grant Robertson is 'sugar coating catastrophic' Govt books
+Election 2020 Prefu: National says Grant Robertson is 'sugar coating catastrophic' Govt books

 Unemployment is now expected to reach 7.8 per cent in March 2022 – in the Budget The Treasury expected a 10 per cent jobless number this month.

-And short term GDP growth, although expected to be the worst one-off drop in New Zealand's history, is expected not be as bad a predicted in May's Budget.
+And short-term GDP growth, although expected to be the worst one-off drop in New Zealand's history, is expected not be as bad a predicted in May's Budget.

 Read More